Collection

 and in their similarity,

-the artist's hidden work will also come out to be seen.
+The artist's hidden work will also be revealed.

-It is not common for the image of menstruation to be shown
+It is not common for images of menstruation to be shown.

 as a work of art to symbolize a concept,

-Because this topic is hidden in the feminine reality and in the artistic spheres.
+This issue is hidden in the reality of women and in artistic circles.

 MR has tried to represent her

-with the maximum delicacy, dignity and respect because we all come from it,
+with the maximum Delicacy, dignity, and respect, for we all come from it.

 or rather the absence of it after conception,